 A short stroll if you don’t fancy tiring your legs out, Aysgarth Falls is the obvious highlight on this spectacular walk.
-As well as this though, West Burton waterfall is also a great sight to see.
+As well as this though, West Burton waterfall, as well as being one of the incredible river walks in Yorkshire is also a great sight to see.
 The waterfall is in the Wensleydale area of the Dales, and is an inspirational area to say the least.
 Its natural amphitheatre will have you in awe of its beauty.

 Beginning in the town centre of Richmond, this walk has some stunning views along the way.
 From historical landmarks to natural, beautiful waterfalls and ancient woodland – the walk is a real show.

 Walk along the River Swale as it guides you along sun-kissed rapids and through Hudswell woods, back to where you started in Richmond.
 This short walk is a treat for any rambler – old or new.

 From Grosmont to Whitby, the final part of the Esk Valley Walk following the River Esk is an incredible walk that follows the river through woodlands and farmland to the popular seaside town of Whitby.